Share

 Posting frequency for growth

-Reels Over Static Posts
+Why Should You Prioritise Reels Over Static Posts?

 Instagram’s algorithm aggressively favours Reels over static images for reach.
 A 30-60 second Reel showing your harvest or a time-lapse of a crop growing will reach five times more accounts than a photo of the same thing.
 You do not need editing software — shoot on your phone in good light, add text overlays using Instagram’s built-in editor, and post.
 Imperfect but real content outperforms polished but staged content on farm accounts.